Nigerian officials say the death toll from an attack by Islamist militants earlier this week has risen to 143.

 Ogar told reporters that 12 Boko Haram suspects were arrested.

 Two self-professed Boko Haram members were brought in front of reporters and admitted to belonging to the group.

-Residents of the community said they doubted the young men were Boko Haram members, saying they were paying rent to stay in the house.
+Residents of the community told VOA they doubted the young men were Boko Haram members, saying they were paying rent to stay in the house.

-Boko Haram said it was fighting to impose a strict form of Islamic law on Nigeria's Muslim-majority north.
+Boko Haram says it is fighting to impose a strict form of Islamic law on Nigeria's Muslim-majority north.
 The militants have been blamed for thousands of deaths since launching an insurgency against the government in 2009.